jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 RL is notoriously sensitive to hyperparameters and there is no one-size-fits-all for good hyperparameter values.
 Typically, different implementations and different applications will need different hyperparameters.
 Here are just a few hyperparameters that could make a difference:

 - reward function term coefficients
-- number of policy updates / samples per update
+- number of policy updates and samples per update
 - learning rate
 - entropy coefficient
+- value coefficient
 - network architecture
 - epochs and minibatch size for policy updates
 - clipping values for gradients, rewards, values, observations, gradients